arialdyscv/-React-ecommerce-class-components/README.md

 # React E-commerce with Class Components

-This project maps the provided endpoint (https://github.com/scandiweb/junior-react-endpoint)
+This eCommerce project maps the provided endpoint (https://github.com/scandiweb/junior-react-endpoint)

 ## This project includes